 A Marketing Sherpa case study on local SEO determined how there was a massive increase in revenue with the help of geo-targeted keywords.
 The case study involved Hauser-Ross Eye Institute & Surgicenter, a regional eye care provider in Chicago and needed local SEO to build visibility and increase sales.
 While keyword categories like cataract, optical, cosmetic, and Lasik were relevant; the competition was extremely high in these categories.

 The team instead decided to use relevant phrases combined with a nearby location with an aim to improve local SEO.
 They inserted these location names throughout the site with an inclusion of towns and suburbs located within a 45-mile radius of the office.
 They also undertook the improvement of other on-site and off-site local SEO ranking factors such as link building, metadata optimization, etc. The result was an impressive 333% growth in year-over-year revenue for the business.

 Case Study #2:

 A local SEO case study by Brand Dignity showed how on-site optimization should be prioritized over off-site optimization like link building and citations.
 This applies to both local SEO and regular SEO.
 According to the study, the client – Cute Smiles – had all their services listed under one service page.
-There were no inbound links, individual page meta data, and image optimization.
-There was low keyword usage in website copy and they hadn’t even claimed local citations that had wrong information.
+There were no inbound links, individual page metadata, and image optimization.
+There was low keyword usage in website copy and they hadn’t even claimed local citations that had the wrong information.

 Overall, it was complete chaos with several local SEO mistakes.
 Here’s what their initial visibility report looked like: